 1997: Our home moved to Chimaltenango and education centre opened.

 1999: Our Montessori preschool opened.

 2001: First young person to graduate from high school.

 2002: Construction began at new property San Andres Itzapa.

 2014: Investment in green energy throughout the home.

 2015: Launch of Family Bakery project to help local fundraising.

-2017: Implementation of family reintegration program.
+2017: Implementation of family reintegration programme (OneFamily).
 Renovation of bedrooms to create more individualised, personal spaces.

-2020: Our NPH Guatemala family is being affected by Covid19.
-Find out more here: www.nph.org/news/coronavirus
+2020: Our NPH Guatemala family is affected by Covid19.
+We continue to work to help vulnerable families and children.

 If you like what we do at NPH Guatemala, find out how you can help.